benjamin421/thebenjamin/content/books.md

 My bookshelf, with some quick takeaways.
 {{< /lead >}}

-The below list is a culmination of the books I've read over the course of 2020, plus 1-2 scentences of my highest level takeaway from reading each book.
+The below list is a culmination of the books I read over the course of 2020, plus 1-2 scentences of my highest level takeaway from reading each book.

-If you'd like to check out a more comprehensive summary of takaways from each book, you can check out the Page Crimps posts on [my newsletter](https://thebenjamin.substack.com/).
+I sometimes write more comprehensive summaries of takaways on [my newsletter](https://thebenjamin.substack.com/).

+You can check out more recent reads on [Goodreads](https://www.goodreads.com/user/show/101023371-benjamin-anderson).

 ## 2020